mohanadhussein/GWAS_LD_analysis/GWAS-and-LD-on-HapMap-data.md

 web-based GWAS analysis previously, which as expected, did not add much to the theoretical understanding of Genome Wide Association Studies and Linkage Disequilibrium.
-Therefore, I have put some effort in documenting the analysis by explaining the context behinf running GWAS and LD analysis.
+Therefore, I have put some effort in documenting the analysis by explaining the context behind running GWAS and LD analysis.

 ## LIBRARIES AND INPUT DATA